PJGitHub9/simposter-assets/Utility/Studio Logo Matcher/Readme.txt

 Created by @kittmaster and generously donated to the Kodi community.

 📬 Contact & Support
-For questions, bug reports, or suggestions, please open an issue on GitHub.
+For bug reports, please open an issue on GitHub.
+Fro questions or suggestions, please open a discussion on GitHub.